gcallah/BookReviews/schroeder.md

 European colonial empires" as signs of this new era.

-## The Risks of Victory: An Historian's Provocation
+In "The Risks of Victory," S. draws an analogy between the situation of the U.S. in the wake of the 9/11 attacks and the Austro-Hungarian Empire after the assasination of Archduke Franz Ferdinand.
+He insists that, contrary to the voices of those eager for a "War on Terror," 9/11 did not "change everything":

-9/11 did not "change everything": "structure of contemporary international politics has not changed, and neither has human nature."
+"structure of contemporary international politics has not changed, and neither has human nature."
 51

+He also dismisses the notion that 9/11 was equivalent to the attack that spurred us into entering WWII:
 "The only thing that the attack on Pearl Harbor and the attacks on the World Trade Center and the Pentagon have in common is that both were directed against the United States."
 51

-S. insists that, in using historical analogies, we must "value the differences as well as the similarities between past and present circumstances."
-51

-"After all, knowledge of history can never tell us exactly what to think or do in a given situation; it only offers a richer reservoir of possibilities to think about."
-51

-S. draws interesting parallels between the reaction of Austro-;Hungary to the terrorist assassination of 1914, and the reaction of the United States to the terrorist attack of 2001.
-Both chose to abandon the international system, which they saw as having failed them, and act unilaterally against what they took to be an existential threat.
+The similarity that S. sees between the reactions of Austro-Hungary and the United States to the respective terrorist attacks they suffered is that both chose to abandon the international system, which they saw as having failed them, and act unilaterally against what they took to be an existential threat.
 That choice did not work out well for Austro-Hungary, to say the least.